Ida Pruitt: Japanese occupation

 During the Japanese occupation of China (1937–1945), Ida assisted Rewi Alley as he organized the Chinese Industrial Cooperatives.
 The CIC was formed to organize cooperative factories throughout the countryside to support China's industry.
 Schools were built to train the Chinese (often crippled or orphaned) to work in and manage the factories.
 Indusco, the fundraising arm of the CIC in the United States, was formed, and Pruitt served as its executive secretary from 1939 to 1951.

 Author

-Pruitt wrote books, stories, and articles, including several autobiographies: A China Childhood (1978), The Years Between, and Days in Old Peking: May 1921 – October 1938.
-Her "as told to" autobiography – Daughter of Han: The Autobiography of a Chinese Working Woman (1945) became widely read when it was republished in paperback by Stanford University Press in 1967.
+Pruitt wrote books, stories, and articles, including several autobiographies and biographies including;

+A China Childhood (1978), The Years Between, and Days in Old Peking: May 1921 - October 1938.
+Her "as told to" autobiography - Daughter of Han: The Autobiography of a Chinese Working Woman (1945) became widely read when it was republished in paperback by Stanford University Press in 1967.
 This book was followed by Old Madame Yin: A Memoir of Peking Life, 1926–1938 (1979), and Tales of Old China.

 She also translated and edited many works, including Yellow Storm (better known as Four Generations Under One Roof) by Lao She (1951), The Flight of an Empress by Wu Yung (1936), Little Bride by Wang Yung, and Beyond China's City Walls by George A. Hogg, et al.